YosukeHiguchi/GithublikeLogoMaker/README.md

 # GithublikeLogoMaker

-Creates logo that looks like Github's default profile picture.
+Generates logo that looks like Github's default profile picture.